-Please also reference the chart that summarizes the timeline of the Project Proposal and Committee process in section V.7.
+Please also reference the chart that summarizes the timeline of the Project Proposal and Committee process in Section III.7.

-Project Committees.
 MFA students are required by the Graduate School to have a committee composed of two OSU graduate faculty members, including the committee chair who works in concert with a supporting committee member.
-Normally both faculty members are in the Department of Dance, unless approved in discussion with the GSC.
-Occasionally, a third member may be added; usually this is someone outside the university (see Academic Program Coordinator for approval process) or it can be an OSU graduate faculty member in another academic unit.
+Normally both faculty members are in the Department of Dance, unless approved in discussion with the GSC to have the committee member be an OSU graduate faculty member in another academic unit.
+Occasionally, a third member may be added; usually this is someone outside the university (see Academic Program Coordinator for approval process).
 Students are also welcome to utilize faculty, staff, and other experts as resources, who are not members of the committee, but may be acknowledged in the Project Reflection paper.

-The GSC finalizes committee members in the late Autumn of the second year of study with input from both students and faculty.
+The GSC recommends committee members in the late Autumn of the second year of study with input from both students and faculty and final approval from the Department Chair due to faculty workloads.
 Committee assignments are based on the nature of the Project, the areas of expertise of faculty members, and the need to balance faculty workloads.
 Students should be thinking early in the course of graduate study about possible projects.
 This is the time to engage faculty members in informal discussion about project ideas.